dddrrreee/cs140e-23win/notes/mode-bugs/README.md

 --------------------------------------------------------------------
 ### Bug 3: switch to Super with a new stack

-In this variant, we pass change the assembly routie to take in a new
+In this variant, we change the assembly routine to take in a new stack: when we switch from Super mode to
-stack: when we switch modes, we switch the `sp` to this new stack and return to the caller.
+System mode, we set the System `sp` to this new stack and return to the caller.

 ```cpp
 // bug3-driver.c